glowacki-dev/ruby-kaigi-notes/README.md

   yield self
 end
 ```
-it literally describes what it does -> Feature #14594 about better name for yield_self.
-How about "then"?
+The name literally describes what it does.
+Take a look at [feature #14594](https://bugs.ruby-lang.org/issues/14594) about better name for `yield_self`.
+How about `then`?
 It would chain nicely.
 (Matz doesn't really commit into the c ruby too often - he does for MRI - this was first commit in 5 years apart from versions bumps)

 Native Americans believe that knowing something/someone true name grants you control over them.
 The name has a certain power to it and is very important.
 Project's name can be really important.
 It can make people love the project.
 What if Ruby wasn't Ruby?
 What if Matz didn't come up with "ruby" in 1993 (?)...
 Nowadays ruby will not be a good name.
 Now we have google and ruby is already occupied by precious stones so people will have trouble finding it.
 It wasn't issue in 1993.
 But there are worse examples: "go" (great idea google), "swift" - they have very low "googlability".